JuliaLang/julia/JuliaLowering/README.md

 Note this is a very early work in progress; most things probably don't work!

+1. Use a recent dev version of Julia (need at least version 1.12.0-DEV.512)
-1. Check out the caf/lowering-2 branch of JuliaSyntax.jl
+2. Check out the caf/lowering-2 branch of [JuliaSyntax](https://github.com/JuliaLang/JuliaSyntax.jl)
+3. Get the latest version of [JuliaSyntaxFormatter](https://github.com/c42f/JuliaSyntaxFormatter.jl)
-2. Run the demo `include("test/lowering.jl")`
+4. Run the demo `include("test/demo.jl")`

 # Design Notes